Wigsicle/Clown-Computing-Group-12/README.md

 ## Prerequisites

 - Ensure you have Python interpreter installed.
 You can download and install Python from the official website: [python.org](https://www.python.org/downloads/).
+- Docker (You will need to enable Virtualisation in your BIOS)

 ## Installation